Divide-By-0/blog/content/posts/zkemail.md

 - Edward Snowden-style whistleblowing or leaks: prove you can receive email at an address associated with a particular government organization, like the NSA

-- ZK Glassdoor or Blind: prove you work at a particular company
+- ZK Glassdoor where you prove you work at a particular company and confess details about it.

-- Decentralized anonymous KYC: you prove you've passed KYC checks from e.g. Coinbase or Airbnb

-So far, in addition to creating zk-email, we've
-- collaborated with [Nozee](https://github.com/sehyunc/nozee) (consisting of [Sehyun](https://github.com/sehyunc), [Kaylee](https://github.com/kayleegeorge), and [Emma](https://github.com/emmaguo13)) to adapt this to JWTs and make the first [email-address-based anonymous message board](nozee.xyz)

-- isolated the regex into an independent Circom library and CLI tool, [zk-regex](https://github.com/zk-email-verify/zk-regex/), and are working with folks from [Privacy & Scaling Explorations](https://github.com/privacy-scaling-explorations/) for a next-gen version in Halo2, along with various theoretical cryptography and circuit improvements to make the circuits lightning fast.

-We have several crazy applications in the works as well.
-If problems like these excite you, reach out to [me](https://twitter.com/yush_g) to build with us!
-If you have questions on this as you read it, feel free to open a [Github issue](https://github.com/zk-email-verify/zk-email-verify/issues) on the website repo, or reply, and we will do our best to clarify.
+We have several crazy applications in the works as well -- we'd love to collaborate with builders to build them out.
+If problems like these excite you and you care about open source public goods, reach out to [me](https://twitter.com/yush_g) to build with us!
+If you have questions on this as you read it, feel free to open a [Github issue](https://github.com/zkemail/zk-email-verify/issues) on the website repo, or reply, and we will do our best to clarify.

+<!-- Footnotes themselves at the bottom. -->

-[Sora](https://github.com/SoraSuegami/) and I are leading a new research group within 0xPARC called the Signed Data Group in order to further applications of trustless web2-web3 integrations.
+[Sora](https://github.com/SoraSuegami/) and I are leading a new research group called the Proof of Email in order to further applications of trustless web2-web3 integrations, with initial support from 0xPARC and EF PSE.
 There are signatures and emails like this hidden all over the internet, and we want to harness their power to bring all of web2 onto web3 without centralized oracles.
 Reach out if you want to build with us -- we would love to talk with anyone excited about this tech and support them with the resources to build on it in public.

-<!-- Footnotes themselves at the bottom. -->

 ## Footnotes